CodingSheep/Co-DM-s-Compendium/README.md

 # Co-DM's Compendium
-A Discord.py bot meant to aid me in D&amp;D 5e games ran over Discord.
+A Discord.py bot meant to aid me in TTRPG games ran over Discord.

 Project Goals:
- - Play additional sounds as to not interrupt existing Discord Bots playing background music (Completed)
+ - Play additional sounds stored in a database as to not interrupt existing Discord Bots playing background music (Completed)
- - Query and access file paths stored in a locally hosted MySQL database (Completed)
- - Limit certain Bot commands to admin only (TODO)
- - Expand SQL functionality to include codexes for creatures encounted (TODO)
+ - Quickly assist in the generation of taverns, npcs, and more using ChatGPT and pre-made formats (Completed)
+ - Store ChatGPT results for future reference.
+(TODO